fmerg/istor/README.md

 ```
 usage: istor <IP> [OPTIONS]

-Checks if the provided IP belongs to a Tor exit node.
+Checks if the provided IP (IPv4) belongs to a Tor exit node.
 It exits with

     0 if it belongs to an exit node
     1 if it does not
+    2 in case of wrong usage
     3 in case of database error (see below)
-        2 in case of wrong usage

 Comparison is made for speed against the local database of Tor exit nodes
 established with the 'tornodes' command.
 Keep this database synced with